spauthie/oilPrices_S3_Airflow_Docker/README.md

 If our are using Linux or Mac, commandes will be slightly different.

 You also need to update the bucket name in the oil_price.py file.
-After this you can run the following commande to build the image and run your containers
+After this you can run the following commande to build the image and run your containers.

 For **LocalExecutor** :

     docker-compose -f docker-compose-LocalExecutor.yml up -d

-You now go to http://localhost:8080/ where you should see the dag.
+You can go to http://localhost:8080/ where you should see the dag.
 Activate it and trigger your dag!